Skip to Content

 Unconscious Bias Education Modules

-On this page you can access animated modules aimed at providing an introduction to unconscious bias and how it manifests in assessment processes.
+On this page you can access animated modules aimed at providing an introduction to unconscious bias, how it manifests in typical processes and procedures, and how academic units might adopt more inclusive practices by considering these dynamics.
 These modules can facilitate deeper conversations about interrupting bias and acting to promote more inclusive institutions.
-Designed and developed by University Professor Maydianne Andrade as a ‘made in Canada, relevant to the Canadian context’ resource based on the literature, the content also arises from her extensive experience presenting these concepts to varied audiences, as well as input from TIDE members.
+This initiative was developed by University Professor Maydianne Andrade as a ‘made in Canada, relevant to the Canadian context’ resource based on the literature, leadership experience of TIDE Co-Chairs, and questions, comments and responses of varied audiences to talks and workshops on these concepts.

-These modules are designed for anyone seeking education about unconscious bias and how it can affect assessments and decisions in their professional or personal lives.
-While these were designed to be particularly relevant to academic contexts, the underlying challenges with decision-making are common across sectors.
+These modules are designed for everyone seeking education about unconscious bias and how it can affect assessments, decisions, and inclusive climates in their professional lives.
+While these were designed to be particularly relevant to academic contexts, the underlying challenges with decision-making are common across sectors, and can be informative about inter-personal dynamics in any context.

 • As self-guided education tools.